starch-uk/sca-extra/README.md

 # sca-extra

-Additional PMD rules for testing Salesforce Apex code using Salesforce Code Analyzer.
-These rules are implemented as XPath 3.1 expressions that operate on the PMD Apex AST.
+Additional PMD and Regex rules for testing Salesforce Apex code using Salesforce Code Analyzer.
+Most rules are implemented as XPath 3.1 expressions that operate on the PMD Apex AST.
+Some rules use the Regex engine for pattern-based matching.

 **Repository:** [https://github.com/starch-uk/sca-extra](https://github.com/starch-uk/sca-extra)